-3 credits An expository writing class intended to be taken in conjunction with PHIL 101 and SPCO 101.
+An expository writing class intended to be taken in conjunction with PHIL 101 and SPCO 101.
 The course is designed to help students express themselves effectively in writing.

-ENGL 102 Introduction to Literature

-Part of the University core curriculum and required of all undergraduates, this course studies the major genres of literature (poetry, fiction, and drama), and entails practice in effective critical writing based on close analysis of literary texts.
+ENGL 102 Introduction to Literature 3 credits Part of the University core curriculum and required of all undergraduates, this course studies the major genres of literature (poetry, fiction, and drama), and entails practice in effective critical writing based on close analysis of literary texts.

-- ENGL 103H Honors Literature I 3 credits A survey of literature in the Western tradition from the Classical to Renaissance periods.
-The equivalent of ENGL 101 or ENGL 200 for Honors students. - ENGL 104H Honors Literature II 3 credits A survey of Literature in the Western tradition since the Renaissance.
-The equivalent of ENGL 102, ENGL 105, or ENGL 106 for Honors students. - ENGL 105 Themes in Literature 3 credits This course introduces students to literary study through the exploration of a particular theme.
+3 credits ENGL 103H Honors Literature I A survey of literature in the Western tradition from the Classical to Renaissance periods.
+The equivalent of ENGL 101 or ENGL 200 for Honors students.

+ENGL 104H Honors Literature II A survey of Literature in the Western tradition since the Renaissance.
+The equivalent of ENGL 102, ENGL 105, or ENGL 106 for Honors students.

+ENGL 105 Themes in Literature 3 credits This course introduces students to literary study through the exploration of a particular theme.
 Like English 102, this will serve as part of the University core curriculum and can be taken instead of English 102.
-This course examines of the major genres of literature (poetry, fiction and drama), and entails practice in effective critical discussion and writing based on close analysis of literary texts. - ENGL 106 Special Topics: Multicultural and - World Literature 3 credits This course introduces students to literature through works produced by different minority groups in America and/or by cultures throughout the world.
+This course examines the major genres of literature (poetry, fiction and drama), and entails practice in effective critical discussion and writing based on close analysis of literary texts.

+ENGL 106 Speical Topics: Multicultural and World

+Literature 3 credits This course introduces students to literature through works produced by different minority groups in America and/or by cultures throughout the world.
 This course examines the major genres of literature (poetry, fiction and drama), and entails practice in effective critical writing based on close analysis of literary texts.
-Like English 102, this will serve as part of the University core curriculum and can be taken instead of English 102. - ENGL 190 Directed Study Topic to be decided by faculty.
-Prerequisite: Permission from department. - ENGL 200 Intermediate Composition 3 credits A course providing additional practice in expository writing.
-This course does not fulfill University or Arts & Science core requirements in literature.
+Like English 102, this will serve as part of the University core curriculum and can be taken instead of English 102.

+ENGL 190 Directed Study 1 - 3 credits Topic to be decided by faculty.
+Prerequisite(s): Permission from department.
+ENGL 200 Intermediate Composition

+A course providing additional practice in expository writing.
+This course does not fulfill University or Arts and

+Science core requirements in literature.
 Can be taken instead of ENGL 101 with permission from department.
+Prerequisite(s): Permission of Instructor effective critical writing focused on explication and interpretation of poems.

+All ENGL 200 level courses require Prerequisite(s): (ENGL 101, ENGL 200, or ENGL 103H) and (ENGL 102, ENGL 105, ENGL 106, or ENGL 104H)

-Prerequisite: Permission from department. - ENGL 201 Studies in Poetry
+ENGL 201 Studies in Poetry 3 credits The study of poetry, with emphasis on the major elements: imagery, tone, rhythm, etc.; practice in

-The study of poetry, with emphasis on the major elements: imagery, tone, rhythm, etc.; practice in effective critical writing focused on explication and interpretation of poems.
-Prerequisites: (ENGL 101, ENGL 200, or ENGL 103H) and (ENGL 102, ENGL 105, ENGL 106, or ENGL 104H). - ENGL 202 (WOMS 220C) Studies in Fiction 3 credits The study of fiction, with emphasis on the major elements of narrative form: plot, character, point of view, etc.; practice in effective critical writing focused on textual analysis and interpretation of short stories and novels.
+ENGL 202 (WOMS 220C) Studies in Fiction 3 credits The study of fiction, with emphasis on the major elements of narrative form: plot, character, point of view, etc.; practice in effective critical writing focused on textual analysis and interpretation of short stories and novels.